 When anybody wrongly tells you that aloe vera gel (aloe vera juice) is ‘best’ because ‘it is more natural’ or ‘it contains its natural medium’ then remember this: Nature uses water to move stuff from A to B. That is why your body contains some 60% water, your brain 70%, your blood 83%, your lungs 90% and that is why aloe vera contains 99.5% water… so it can move its nutrients about and doesn’t run dry during droughts (after all this is genetically a desert plant).

 Nature’s biochemistry works because of the transported stuff and not because of the water.
-So when it comes to aloe vera, you can get water perfectly fine from your tap or better still, from your Brita water filter.
+So when it comes to aloe vera, you can get water perfectly fine from your (best filtered) tap water.
 What you seek is that what fuels the magic, and this is what laboratories measure in abundance inside Aloeride… high levels of working molecules.
-We freeze the water out which means that heat-sensitive molecules within whole leaf aloe vera remain intact.
+We freeze the water out which means that heat-sensitive molecules within whole leaf aloe vera barbadensis miller remain intact.

 We assume that you too prefer ‘fact via objective measurement’ over ’emotive marketing’.
 For what’s the point jubilating about a carton of twelve eggs when in reality it contains only six… or in some cases even less.
 You see, what aloe vera gel enthusiasts may not know is that independent laboratories time and again measure that Aloeride aloe vera contains very significantly more of the molecules that are responsible for the accolades attributed to aloe vera.